particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 SYSTEM_MODE(SEMI_AUTOMATIC);
 ```

-Since all Tracker devices must belong to a product, you should set the product ID and version.
-You can either set the product ID to `PLATFORM_ID` which means use the product that the device has been added to, or you can set the product ID to your actual product ID value.
-The version is arbitrary, though it should be sequential and can only have value from 1 to 65535.
+Since all Tracker devices must belong to a product, you should set the version.
+The `EDGE_PRODUCT_ID` is not necessary when targeting Device OS 4.0 or later.

 ```cpp
 #if EDGE_PRODUCT_NEEDED